“You cannot believe in democracy and at the same time expect that the party you support is the only one that should ever win”.

 The NBN was a major initiative of Labor.
 Howard during his tenure of government tried 13 times to develop a policy and failed each time.
 Abbott being the Luddite that he is wanted to destroy it and appointed Turnbull to do so.
 He at least saw the light in terms of future benefits and possibilities but as it stands now the LNP continues to make a meal of the NBN rollout with a cost blowout of $15b since last estimate in December 2013.The budget had already blown out considerably (after having blown out to $41 billion, twice what the Coalition insisted their less-ambitious version of the NBN would cost before the 2013 election) and that NBN Co are going to have to find the money from either greater debt or private equity.
 Yes they were telling lies all along.

-And the revised rollout of the network will end up being 20 per cent fiber-to-the-premises, 38 per cent fiber-to-the-node, 34 per cent HFC, 5 per cent fixed wireless and 3 per cent satellite.
+And the revised rollout of the network will end up being 20 per cent fibre-to-the-premises, 38 per cent fibre-to-the-node, 34 per cent HFC, 5 per cent fixed wireless and 3 per cent satellite.

 Morality of governance